 Learn to play with style and confidence!

-Beginner students will start with fundamentals such as learning the parts of the violin,
+Beginner students will start with fundamentals such as learning the parts of the string instrument,

 bowing and proper finger placement.